jesuslop/typora-to-obsidian/README.md

 A quick personal script I made to migrate my Typora-created, math laden markdown files to [Obsidian](https://obsidian.md/).

-It offers mitigations for this problems:
+It offers mitigations for these problems:

 * No suport of HTML elements `<img src="...">` in markdown source with target a relative path
 * MathJax years-old bug not honoring `\\` line breaks in math expressions